-- · David M. Epstein, Ph.D., our President, Chief Executive Officer; - · Elizabeth Buck, Ph.D., our Executive Vice President, Discovery & Translational Sciences; and - Alexander Mayweg, Ph.D., our interim Chief Scientific Officer.
+- · David M. Epstein, Ph.D., our President, Chief Executive Officer; - · Elizabeth Buck, Ph.D., our Executive Vice President, Discovery & Translational Sciences; and - · Alexander Mayweg, Ph.D., our former interim Chief Scientific Officer.

 Our executive compensation program is based on a pay for performance philosophy.
 Compensation for Dr. Epstein, Dr. Buck and our executive officers other than Dr. Mayweg is composed primarily of the following main components: base salary, bonus, and equity incentives in the form of stock options.
-Compensation for Dr. Mayweg, who is employed by Versant, is derived from a portion of a fee that we pay Ridgeline, a portfolio company of Versant, for Ridgeline's services to us, including services by Dr. Mayweg.
+Compensation for Dr. Mayweg, who is employed by Versant, was derived from a portion of a fee that we pay Ridgeline, a portfolio company of Versant, for Ridgeline's services to us, including services by Dr. Mayweg.
 Dr. Mayweg is not individually compensated by us.
+Dr. Mayweg served as our interim Chief Scientific Officer until September 2019.
 Like all full-time employees, our executive officers (except for Dr. Mayweg who is not employed by us) are eligible to participate in our health and welfare benefit plans.
 As we transition from a private company to a publicly traded company, we intend to evaluate our compensation philosophy and compensation plans and arrangements as circumstances require.